 Quite simply (and with apologies to Raymond Carver), the Type 2 Indian Head nickel is what we talk about when we talk about Indian Head nickels.
 It’s one of those coins – like the 1909-S V.D.B. cent and the 1916-D Winged Liberty dime – whose legacy extends far beyond numismatics and into the cultural consciousness.
 It’s the most important Buffalo nickel in the series and a coin you shouldn’t be without when putting together the ultimate type set.

 Jefferson Nickel (1938-Present)

 (For the purposes of our type set, we put the silver issues of 1942-1945 in their own separate entry)

-The Scenario: The Mint, frustrated by wear and die issues related the Indian Head nickel, wasted no time replacing the design once the statutory 25 year production period came to a close.
+The Scenario: The Mint, frustrated by wear and die issues related to the Indian Head nickel, wasted no time replacing the design once the statutory 25-year production period came to a close.
 The winning design, featuring President Thomas Jefferson, was chosen after a national competition.

 While the production coin differed in significant ways from the artwork, many in the field were not impressed by either Schlag’s work or the finished coin.
 One point of contention was the head-on architectural motif (Monticello) that served as the reverse design.
 Some felt that architectural motifs were beneath the dignity of our national coinage.